ploMP4/GoGo-MyProject/README.md

     >
     > String

-    Name that will be displayed in status messages e.x Installing: Typescript
+    Name that will be displayed in status messages e.x Installing: Typescript.

     **_Example:_**